jinglkang/cleaner_wrasse_genome/Gene_annotation/README.md

 **Results** (2859 tRNAs): whole_genome_tRNA.txt; whole_genome_tRNA_sec_str.txt; whole_genome_tRNA_summary.txt
 ***
 ### 7.2 ribosomal RNAs: RNAmmer
-So strange, can only run RNAmmer in the install dir (afterl install the old version hmmsearch)
+So strange, can only run RNAmmer in the install dir (afterl install the old version hmmsearch, only in this dir can run hmmsearch of the old version)
 working dir: ~/software/rnammer
 ```bash
 cp ~/genome/ncRNA/Cleaner_wrasse_hardmasked.fasta ./